margo/specification/system-design/specification/margo-management-interface/device-capabilities.md

 ### Opaque gateways

 A device may represent, and aggregate the capabilities of, multiple child-devices behind it and report itself as a single Margo device to the WFM.
 This type of device is referred to as an opaque gateway.
 Opaque gateways report the combined capabilities of all the devices they connect to the WFM as a single `DeviceCapabilitiesManifest`.
-Because the child-devices are not individually visible to the WFM, an opaque gateway does not set `managesChildDevices`; it reports the aggregated resource fields, `supportedRuntimes`, and `supportedDeploymentTypes` of the devices behind it.
+Because the child-devices are not individually visible to the WFM, an opaque gateway is seen as a single device and reports the aggregated resource fields, `supportedRuntimes`, and `supportedDeploymentTypes` of the devices behind it.

 > Example: An opaque gateway has two child-devices.
 Each child-device has an ARM64 processor with 2 cores, 5 GB of memory, 32 GB of storage, and 1 ethernet interface.
 The gateway will report capabilities of 2 CPUs (arm64) with 2 cores each, 10 GB of memory, 64 GB of storage, and 2 ethernet interfaces.
 Since the gateway can deploy compose applications on its child-devices it will report `supportedDeploymentTypes: ["compose"]`.

 ### See-thru gateways

 WFM clients may connect one or more child-devices to the WFM while allowing the WFM to see each device behind it as an individual device with its own capabilities.
-This type of client is referred to as a see-thru gateway and reports `managesChildDevices: true`.
+This type of client is referred to as a **see-thru gateway**.
+A see-thru gateway is not a special device type; it is treated as an ordinary device that additionally reports the capabilities of the devices behind it.
+The WFM infers the gateway relationship from the reported information — the parent/child `deviceId` hierarchy and it is especially evident when the gateway itself reports no workload-hosting capabilities.

 A see-thru gateway MUST report its own capabilities and the capabilities of each device it connects to the WFM.
 This is done by calling the `device capabilities` endpoint for the gateway itself and for each device behind the gateway.
 The `deviceId` in the endpoint is used to indicate the hierarchy of devices, with a parent/child relationship.
 For example, if a see-thru gateway with `deviceId` "gateway1" connects two devices with `deviceId` "deviceA" and "deviceB", the gateway would call the `device capabilities` endpoint three times with the following `deviceId`s: "gateway1", "gateway1/deviceA", and "gateway1/deviceB".

-A see-thru gateway that does not host workloads itself reports only `managesChildDevices: true` and omits the workload-hosting fields (`cpu`, `memory`, `storage`, `otelCollector`, `supportedRuntimes`, `supportedDeploymentTypes`).
-A see-thru gateway that is also capable of hosting workloads reports `managesChildDevices: true` together with the workload-hosting fields, including at least one entry in both `supportedRuntimes` and `supportedDeploymentTypes`.
+A see-thru gateway that does not host workloads itself omits the workload-hosting fields (`cpu`, `memory`, `storage`, `otelCollector`, `supportedRuntimes`, `supportedDeploymentTypes`), so its manifest contains only the required identity fields.
+A see-thru gateway that is also capable of hosting workloads reports the workload-hosting fields, including at least one entry in both `supportedRuntimes` and `supportedDeploymentTypes`.

 A see-thru gateway MUST report its own capabilities to the WFM before reporting the capabilities of any child devices.
 If a WFM receives a `DeviceCapabilitiesManifest` for a child-device before it has received the `DeviceCapabilitiesManifest` of the parent WFM client, the WFM MUST reject the request with a 404 Not Found response code.